Cacodaimon/CacosGPiCASE2Script/README.md

 Here are some other issues I ran into during my GPiCase2 installation nightmare.

+### The LCD is blank

+You must hear **two** clicking sound, one for each connector row, when placing the CM4 in the GPiCase2.
+My CM4 booted, was reachable via WiFi, even the HDMI out worked, but the LCD kept blank until I mounted the CM4 correctly.

 ### How can I flash a CM4 with eMMC memory?

 You can use the build in micro USB port (above the GPiCase2's CM4 slot) to mount the eMMC memory as a storage!